moorepants/moorepants.info/content/pages/about.rst

 If you would like to meet with me, my free time is shown on `my work calendar
 <work-calendar.html>`_.
 Please send me a request to meet by email with some
 suggested times.

+If you are writing to request a recommendation please read and follow `my instructions <{filename}/pages/rec-letter-instructions.rst>`_.

 Curriculum vitae
 ================